CrysViz/crysviz/README.md

    - Mode (1): Compare structures by overlay.
 Option to load two structures that differ by a shade in color and a visualised on top of each other.
    - Mode (2): Load two structures side by side. both can rotate on their own, but there is a button to lock them in the current state and then all roation is synced unless the button is pushed again

-5. Magnetic Moment Visualisation:
-  - Option (1): Load directly VASP output <- not sure we need that
-  - Option (2): Add a second textbox at the end of the input where you can paste a list of N vectors that are added to the first N atoms.